 5. A Full Day in the Peace City: Hiroshima

 You can visit the Peace Memorial Museum to pay your respects to the victims.
-You can even visit the ruins of the bomb which might be a chilling experience.
+You can even visit the ruins of the attack which might be a chilling experience.

 There are a number of different trip options you can opt for.
 You can for example take a round-trip from Kyoto by a high-speed bullet train that can take you through all of the major historical sites and landmarks.